How do I become a Chartered Accountant?

 If you’re at high school the ideal subjects to study include accounting, business, economics, English and maths.
 These subjects will be relevant to your university studies, future career in business and give you a solid base towards becoming a Chartered Accountant.

 When enrolling in university, it’s ideal to complete an accredited Australian Accounting Bachelor or Masters degree such as a degree in commerce, business or finance with a major in accounting.
-This is your most direct route into the Chartered Accountants Program.
-Three other flexible pathways apply if you have:
+Undertaking the accredited Accounting Australian degree pathway is your most direct route into the Chartered Accountants Program.
+But there are three other flexible pathways you can take if you have:

 1. a recognised non-accounting undergraduate degree